-Mandatory requirements of a Landlord
+Mandatory Requirements of a Holiday Let Landlord

 We at Short Let Space champion best practice in the short term rentals and holiday lettings sector.
 There are several mandatory requirements that you need to fulfil as a landlord, whether you are renting a whole house, a room or part of a house to a paying guest. when needed.
+As a holiday let owner, ensuring the safety and well-being of your guests should be a top priority.

 Landlords Gas Safety Certificate.

-Portable Appliance Testing on all electrical appliances
+Portable Appliance Testing (PAT) on all Electrical Appliances

 Electrical Installation Condition Report (EICR).

-Carbon Monoxide and smoke detectors
+Carbon Monoxide and Smoke Detectors

-The new legislation ( the Fire Safety Order by Section 156 of the Building Safety Act 2022) advises that it is PREFERABLE that all smoke and heat alarms should be mains powered with a tamper-proof standby power supply consisting of a battery.
+The new legislation ( the Fire Safety Order by Section 156 of the Building Safety Act 2022) advises that it is preferable that all smoke and heat alarms should be mains powered with a tamper-proof standby power supply consisting of a battery.
 However, wireless smoke, heat and CO2 detectors can be installed – these have to meet the BS5839-6 Grade D1 standards – which means the batteries are sealed and last up to ten years and they work with radio signals, so no internet is required.
-These should be tested every month or so .
+These should be tested every month or so.

 Fire risk assessment.